H43E:

 Conveners: Richard G Lawford, Morgan State University, Baltimore, MD, United States, Francis W Zwiers, University of Victoria, Pacific Climate Impacts Consortium, Victoria, BC, Canada and Paul Raymond Houser, George Mason University Fairfax, Fairfax, VA, United States

-Chairs: Sushel Unninayar, NASA Goddard Space Flight Center, KBR/MSU, Greenbelt, United States and Mohammad Reza Najafi, Western University, Department of Civil and Environmental Engineering, London, ON, Canada
+Chairs: Sushel Unninayar, NASA Goddard Space Flight Center, KBR/MSU, Greenbelt, MD, United States and Mohammad Reza Najafi, Western University, Department of Civil and Environmental Engineering, London, ON, Canada

 OSPA Liaison: Mohammad Reza Najafi, Western University, Department of Civil and Environmental Engineering, London, ON, Canada